 Outcome: Applicants will be informed of the outcome of their applications by mid-January 2024.

 Our PhD studentships are designed to capture new and highly qualified science graduates into a career of breast cancer research.
 Our Grants Committee (GC) will assess your application based on:

 - Clear relevance to breast cancer research

-- The perceived outcomes that will lead to a significant advance in understanding of breast cancer
+- The perceived outcomes that will lead to a significant advance in understanding of breast cancer and its impact

 - The quality of the environment in which the award is to be held

 - The support provided by the supervisor and the host institution to help develop the student's career in research

 It is the expectation that the awards will enrich scientific understanding and expertise in breast cancer research.
 Applicants should have conducted independent research in the field of breast cancer or be an experienced researcher in a related field, and should wish to build on their history and reputation in the breast cancer area, deepening their knowledge and experience.